casillano/birthday-wishlists/README.md

 # Amazon Wishlist Database for Birthdays (and other special occasions)
 A useful web app to help you find the right gifts for your friends.
-Money is nice, but a JBL Flip 4 Waterprrof Portable Bluetooth Speaker would make such a better gift (*hint hint).
+Money is nice, but a JBL Flip 4 Waterproof Portable Bluetooth Speaker would make such a better gift ;) .

 ![wishlist gif](wishlist.gif)